sweetalert2/sweetalert2-laravel/README.md

 ### 1. What's the difference with [realrashid/sweet-alert](https://github.com/realrashid/sweet-alert) package?

-The `realrashid/sweet-alert` package is too opinionated and too complex: facade, midddleware, whatnot 🤯.
+The `realrashid/sweet-alert` package is too opinionated and too complex: facade, midddleware, adding vendor files to apps, whatnot 🤯.
 And all that with 0 tests.

 This package is simple, straightforward, and unopinionated.
 It's API is aimed to be as close as possible to the original [sweetalert2](https://sweetalert2.github.io/#configuration).